davidtpinto/SummarWise/README.md

     ExtractRequirementID = ReqID
 End Function

+Function GetHeadingInfo(WordRange As Range) As String
+    Dim HeadingInfo As String
+    HeadingInfo = ""

+    ' Define a variable to store the last encountered heading Dim LastHeading As String
+    LastHeading = ""

-' Loop through the document in reverse order
+    ' Loop through the document to find the last heading before the WordRange For Each para In ActiveDocument.Paragraphs
-    For i = ActiveDocument.Paragraphs.Count To 1 Step -1
+        If para.Range.Start >= WordRange.Start Then
-        If WordRange.Paragraphs(1).Style.NameLocal = "Heading 1" Or _
-           WordRange.Paragraphs(1).Style.NameLocal = "Heading 2" Or _
+            Exit For ' Exit the loop when reaching or surpassing WordRange ElseIf para.Style.NameLocal = "Heading 1" Or _ para.Style.NameLocal = "Heading 2" Or _
-           WordRange.Paragraphs(1).Style.NameLocal = "Heading 3" Then
+               para.Style.NameLocal = "Heading 3" Then
-            ' Get the text of the last heading HeadingInfo = WordRange.Paragraphs(1).Range.Text
+            ' Update LastHeading with the current heading text LastHeading = para.Range.Text
-            Exit For
         End If
-    Next i
+    Next para

+    ' Set HeadingInfo to the last encountered heading HeadingInfo = LastHeading

+    GetHeadingInfo = HeadingInfo
+End Function

 ```